Regulators and investors – a changing landscape

 To prosper over time, every company must not only deliver financial performance, but also show how it makes a positive contribution to society.
 Companies must benefit all of their stakeholders, including shareholders, employees, customers, and the communities in which they operate.
 Without a sense of purpose, no company, either public or private, can achieve its full potential.

-This and the position Larry Fink has taken in subsequent letters, in particular on climate change, demonstrates that the conversation has shifted.
+This and the position Larry Fink took in subsequent letters, in particular on climate change, demonstrated that the conversation had shifted.
+Investors began to show a growing interest in a ESG and a range of ESG factors were increasingly being brought into investment decision taking.